rOpenGov/iotables/cran-comments.md

 ##Notes
 I tried to submit the package, and there were 1 NOTE that did no appear on during my testing.
-It was created by two malformatted URLs containing space, that is valid on Windows but not on many systems.
+It was created an URL in sources which is malformatted on Linux system.
+I removed the malformatted URL.

-I corrected to two urls in the documentation.
+I also modified a warning since 0.4.0 but it has no effect on tests.